-- 1.7.1 The black line ends at the entrance of the evacuation zone, and robots are required to utilize some form of search strategy to locate the victims. - 1.7.2 The Evacuation Zone is approximately 120 cm by 90 cm with walls in the 4 sides that are at least 10 cm high. - 1.7.3 At the entrance to the evacuation zone, there is a 25 mm x 250 mm strip of reflective silver tape on the floor. - 1.7.4 For the primary competition, an Evacuation Point tile is placed at one corner of the evacuation zone.
-The Evacuation Point tile is a right angled triangle with sides of 30 cm x 30 cm, and it is painted in black with a bump of 5 mm. - 1.7.5 For the Secondary competition, the Evacuation Point tile is a right angled triangle, sides of 30 cm x 30 cm and elevated by 6 cm, and it is painted in black and hollow. - 1.7.6 The evacuation zone does not have an exit door.
+1.7.1 The black line ends at the entrance of the evacuation zone.
+Inside the evacuation zone robots are required to utilize some form of search strategy to locate the victims.

+1.7.2 The Evacuation Zone is approximately 120 cm by 90 cm with walls in the 4 sides that are at least 10 cm high.1.7.3 At the entrance to the evacuation zone, there is a 25 mm x 250 mm strip of reflective silver tape on the floor.1.7.4 For the Primary competition, the Evacuation Point tile is a right angled triangle with sides of 30 cm x 30 cm, and it is painted in black with a bump of 5 mm.

+1.7.5 For the Secondary competition, the Evacuation Point tile is a right angled triangle, sides of 30 cm x 30 cm, elevated by 6 cm, and it is painted in black and hollow.

+1.7.6 The evacuation zone does not have an exit door.